I noticed the title – Robert Andres -“Minimums and Goals” – I slipped this cassette into the player in my car. That’s right; it was a long time ago!

 But I again I recognised early, that had I started to feel better.
 So, I set a couple of minimum standards around that practice.

 - I would turn up to one yoga class a week.
-Notice I said turn up… sometimes I felt that I couldn’t do anything in the class physically, but by turning up there was a chance I would be doing more than if I had stayed at home.
-Also because financially it made good sense as when your health is low, more often than not, so are your funds.
+Notice I said turn up… Sometimes I felt that I couldn’t do anything in the class physically, but by turning up there was a chance I would be doing more than if I had stayed at home.
+Also, because financially it makes good sense, as when your health is low, more often than not, so are your funds.

 - I would do some yoga every day, regardless.
 Again, by not setting a time limit or a set of postures to complete it made it easy to do and hence I was able to complete it every day.
 Sometimes it was just 5 minutes’ worth of warm-up exercises, but I still did them and always felt better for having done them.

-Now some years after those standards where set I have adapted them to a new situation.
+Now, some years after those standards were set, I have adapted them to a new situation.
 I attend three classes a week, as a minimum standard.
 The availability of funds and yoga classes have made this extremely easy for me to achieve.

-There are at least a dozen different yoga schools and locations which allow me to fit classes into any particular schedule.
+There are at least a dozen different yoga schools and locations, which allow me to fit classes into any particular schedule.
 Some I like better than others, and those tend to be my regular ones.
-The others will enable me to keep moving forward and keeping my health growing.
+The others will enable me to keep moving forward and keep my health growing.

 One of the hardest things in life is to keep going onward in a way that builds a life.
-It is so easy to get discouraged, lose confidence, and stop what we know are ultimately good things for us.
+It is so easy to get discouraged, lose confidence, and stop what we know is ultimately a good thing for us.
 We can fall into the trap of comparing ourselves to others.